 Among the key properties of soft routering systems include the following:

-- Robust firewall function and efficiency in bandwidth management.
+- A robust firewall function and efficiency in bandwidth management.

-- Multiple access methods and high work efficiency.
+- Also, they come with multiple access methods and high work efficiency.

 Advantages and Disadvantages of Soft Routing